sirdir/list-app-with-tests/README.md

 npm run test-update
 ```

+### Pageobject pattern

+Although we have only one page - thje main page (login is skipped as a step), but I have added pageobject patter because I do see that it provide more structure to the code and it becomes more readable.
+Page(s) are located at `./tests/pages/` folder.
+For more info please visit official docs https://playwright.dev/docs/pom

 ### How running test works under the hood.

 By running `npm run test` playwright firstly will start webserver for our local reactjs app on port 3000 and after that tests will be run agains this app.